jayliew/yelp-search/README.md

 This is a headless example of how to implement an OAuth 1.0a Yelp API client.
 The Yelp API provides an application token that allows applications to make unauthenticated requests to their search API.

-This is an Android demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.

 Time spent: 5 hours spent in total

 Completed user stories: